robert-hh/Micropython-Editor/README.md

 - Reduced KEYMAP in the WiPy version by omitting entries, where the function code is identical to the key value (e.g. \x08 -> 8).
 Not fool proof, but it helps reducing the size.
-- Adding a "Tabbify" behaviour for the full version.
+- Adding a "Tabbify" behavior for the full version.
 Tab/Backtab with the cursor at col 1 indents/unindents the line and moves the cursor one line down.

 **1.7b** Further size reduction for WiPy